 And in proper shareware tradition, Duke Nukem is divided into 3 episodes, the 1st of which was distributed freely through computer software magazines to garner attention in the public to order the other 2 episodes by mail.

 And like always, let’s first look at the covers:

 Because Duke Nukem is a shareware game, it was originally distributed on sleeves with just a screen capture image.
-However…
+But however…

 Well, it’s time to boot this sucker:

-The gameplay is actually pretty simple: you take control of Duke throughout ten levels per episode and face Dr. Proton at the end of the last level of each episode.
+The gameplay is actually pretty simple: you take control of Duke throughout 10 levels per episode and face Dr Proton at the end of the last level of each episode.
 You need to reach the end of each level and go through a door that takes you to the next level (except obviously, the last level), destroying several enemies and avoiding traps, initially with just your futuristic gun.

 You also have close to infinite lives, since every time you die, the game automatically loads the latest save state.
 And the game can only be saved between levels, so make sure to ALWAYS save after finishing a level.
 The worst part is dying near the end of a level and be forced to repeat the entire level.

 Because it’s a shareware title, Duke Nukem doesn’t have the best graphics for the time and the sprites are a bit small, but at least I like the colours and there are some nice graphical effects like reflective surfaces.
 The animation is equally simple but still quite fluid.
-But unfortunately, there’s no music (apart from some short tunes here and there) and the sound effects on the PC speaker are as primitive as they come.
+But unfortunately, there’s little music (apart from some short tunes here and there) and the sound effects on the PC speaker are as primitive as they come.

 However, just like most shareware platformers, the best feature is the controls, which couldn’t be better.
 Using whether a gamepad or a keyboard, the controls are perfectly tight and responsive.